Modeling the growth of organisms validates a general relation between metabolic costs and natural selection

-{\it Baseline selection coefficient for metabolic costs:} To derive an expression for $s_c$ for the growth model of Eq.~\eqref{1}, we first focus on the time $t_r$ to reproductive maturity, the typical time for the organism to grow from a mass $m(0) = m_0$ at birth to some mature mass $m_r = \epsilon m_0$.
-This time is related to the population growth rate $r$ through $r = \ln (R_0)/t_r$, where $R_0$ is the basic reproductive ratio, the average number of offspring per individual surviving to reproductive maturity~\cite{Savage2004,Kempes2012}.
-For example in the case of binary fission of a unicellular organism, $\epsilon = 2$, and if one neglects cell deaths, $R_0 = 2$ as well.
-The value of $\epsilon$ can range much higher for more complex organisms, where $m_r$ is typically the same order of magnitude as the asymptotic adult mass achieved in the long-time limit~\cite{West2001,Ricklefs2010}.
+{\it Baseline selection coefficient for metabolic costs:} To derive an expression for $s_c$ for the growth model of Eq.~\eqref{1}, we first focus on the generation time $t_r$, since this will be affected by alterations in metabolic costs. $t_r$ is the typical age of reproduction, defined explicitly for any population model in SI Sec.~I, where we relate it to the population birth rate $r$ through $r = \ln (R_b)/t_r$~\cite{May1976,Savage2004}.
+Here $R_b$ is the mean number of offspring per individual.
+Let $\epsilon = m_r/m_0$ be the ratio of the mass $m_r = m(t_r)$ at reproductive maturity to the birth mass $m_0 = m(0)$.
+For example in the case of symmetric binary fission of a unicellular organism, $R_b \approx \epsilon \approx 2$ (see SI Sec.~III for a discussion of $\epsilon$ in more general models of cell size homeostasis).
 Since $m(t)$ is a monotonically increasing function of $t$ for any physically realistic growth model, we can invert Eq.~\eqref{1} to write the infinitesimal time interval $dt$ associated with an infinitesimal increase of mass $dm$ as $dt = dm\, E(m)/G(m)$ where $G(m) \equiv \Pi(m)-B(m)m$ is the amount of power channeled to growth, and we have switched variables from $t$ to $m$.
 Note that $G(m)$ must be positive over the $m$ range to ensure that $dm/dt>0$.
 Integrating $dt$ gives us an expression for $t_r$,